BestTimesToVisit.com Logo

 food

-Don't miss out on the 'sodas' – small, family-run restaurants that serve authentic Costa Rican cuisine at local prices.
-Order the 'casado,' a traditional plate with rice, beans, salad, plantains, and your choice of meat or fish.
-It's a hearty, delicious, and budget-friendly way to experience local flavors.
+Seek out 'sodas' for authentic and affordable Costa Rican cuisine.
+Look for the 'Casado' – a traditional plate with rice, beans, salad, plantains, and your choice of meat or fish.
+It's a hearty and delicious way to experience local flavors without breaking the bank.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.